 Vanora Bennett charts the development of Russian icons from plain to pearl-encrusted

 n icon, or sacred devotional image, is both a work of art and a 'window to heaven' through which a worshipper can find inspiration and draw closer to God through his prayers.

-Traditionally, every Orthodox home had its 'beautiful corner' where the image of a favorite saint, painted in the flat medieval style of Byzantium, was lit by a candle.
+Traditionally, every Orthodox home had its 'beautiful corner' where the image of a favourite saint, painted in the flat mediaeval style of Byzantium, was lit by a candle.
 As the Greek theologian St John of Damascus (675-749) put it, "The icon is a song of triumph and revelation, and an enduring monument to the victory of the saints and the disgrace of the demons."